 Why Cleaning Supplies Cost So Much

-Ever notice how cleaning products eat into your budget?
-The average household spends $150–$200 a year on them!
-Big brands push specialized cleaners for every surface, but here’s the secret: most are just water, a solvent, and a fragrance you can get for pennies.
-That’s why frugal cleaning hacks using everyday items can save you a ton.
-Imagine swapping a $10 bottle of cleaner for a $3 gallon of vinegar that does the same job!
+Have you ever cringed at the checkout when buying cleaning products?
+They add up fast.
+A typical household can spend over $100 a year on cleaning supplies.
+Big brands push specialized cleaners for every surface, but the reality is many formulas are mostly water with a solvent and fragrance you can buy cheaply.
+That’s why frugal cleaning hacks using everyday items can save you real money.
+Imagine swapping a $10 bottle of cleaner for a $3 gallon of vinegar that often handles the same everyday jobs!
+For more budget-friendly ideas, check out our tips on Grocery Shop Save Money: 15 Smart Strategies That Work.

 “Don’t fall for the marketing!
 Most cleaning products are just water, a solvent, and a fragrance—stuff you can get way cheaper.”